mingtaiha/n.ai/README.md

 $ source venv/bin/activate
 ```

-Next we need to install the project dependencies, which are listed in `requirements.txt`.
+Next we need to install the project dependencies, which are listed in `pip.req`.

 ```
 (venv) $ pip install -r pip.req